HackYourFuture/JavaScript1/Week1/MAKEME.md

 • Create a Github account
 • Create a new repository (name it something like hyf-javascript1) make sure you select the option: initialize with README
 • inside this repository create a folder "week1"
-• Upload the files you created on your computer inside the week1 folder, write a description for this “commit”
+• Upload the files you created on your computer inside the week1 folder, write a description for this "commit"
-• Open the file in your README to check if this all worked

-• Create a new repository "hyf-javascript1".
-Also create a new folder "week1" inside this repository.
-• Upload your homework files inside the week1 folder and write a description for this “commit”.
-• Your hyf-javascript1/week1 should now contain all your homework files.
+• Your repository should now contain all your homework files.
+Open the files from the github website to check if this all worked out
-• Place the link to your repository folder in Trello.
+• Post the link to your repository folder in Slack
 ```

 ### Hint